I Think It's Going to Rain Today

 "I Think It's Going to Rain Today" (or "I Think It's Gonna Rain Today") is a song by American singer-songwriter Randy Newman.
 It appears on Julius La Rosa's 1966 album You're Gonna Hear from Me, Eric Burdon's 1967 album Eric Is Here, on Newman's 1968 debut album Randy Newman, in The Randy Newman Songbook Vol. 1 (2003), and in Newman's official and bootleg live albums.
-It is one of his most covered songs.
+It is one of his most covered songs, and cover versions charted in the UK for UB40 and in Canada for Tom Northcott.

 Background

 Newman told Rolling Stone that he wrote the song around 1963 or 1964.
 He went on to say that the "music is emotional – even beautiful – and the lyrics are not."
 Newman also said that the song bothered him due to the darkness and that the song felt "sophomoric" and "too maudlin".